Adam Elliott

-Adam Elliott (born 16 October 1994) is an Australian professional rugby league footballer who plays as a and forward for the Newcastle Knights in the NRL.
+Adam Elliott (born 16 October 1994) is an Australian professional rugby league footballer who plays as a and forward for the South Sydney Rabbitohs in the NRL.

 He previously played for the Canterbury-Bankstown Bulldogs and Canberra Raiders in the National Rugby League.

 He has played for Country NSW and the Indigenous All Stars sides.

 Background

 Elliott was born in Bega, New South Wales, Australia and is of Indigenous Australian and Latvian descent.

 He played his junior rugby league for the Tathra Sea Eagles and attended St Gregory's College, Campbelltown, playing in the college's GIO Schoolboys Cup side, before being signed by the Canterbury-Bankstown Bulldogs.

 Playing career

 Early career

 In 2013 and 2014, Elliott played for the Canterbury-Bankstown Bulldogs' NYC team, before graduating to their New South Wales Cup team in 2015.